1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/51xVXCYXeGL._SL500_.jpg)

 Although the audio version is quite hard to follow, this book is packed with great tips and ideas.
 Many of the tips in the "Health" section sound too extreme for me, but I've found lots of useful ideas in the "Wealth" and "Wise" sections.
 The top tip for me was about hanging upside down.
-Not sure if it helps to sleep better, as it's stated in the book, but it saves my back after hours of lifting, holding and carrying my baby.
+I'm not sure if it helps to sleep better, as it's stated in the book, but it saves my back after hours of lifting, holding, and carrying my baby.

 </section>